FrankM1/docs/content/install/ubuntu.md

 #### MySQL on Ubuntu 18.04

-If you’re running Ubuntu 18.04, a password is required to ensure MySQL is compatible with `Ghost-CLI`.
+If you’re running Ubuntu 18.04, a password is required to ensure MySQL is compatible with `Qazana-CLI`.
 This requires a few extra steps!

 ```bash
 # To set a password, run